 During Year 1 children will be learning Phase 5 phonics.
 This means that they will be learning to read and write longer words, and will begin to learn the different ways phonemes can be spelt.
 For example, they will learn that 'ai' can also be written as 'ay' and 'a_e'.

-All children will take part in the Phonics Screening Check which is a statutory check from the government.
+Children In Year 1 will take part in the Phonics Screening Check in June which is a statutory check from the government.
 The check comprises of 40 words - 20 of which are real words, and 20 are non-words.

 You can help your child to practise the skills involved in this check by helping them to segment (sound out) and blend those sounds to read each word.
-If you have any questions please do come and ask Miss Abbott or Mrs Reeds.
-There will be a parents information evening closer to the time.
+If you have any questions please do come and ask Miss Eagle-Brown or Miss Polson.

 You can play a game on Phonics Play or you can look at the previous years checks by googling 'Y1 Phonics Screening Check'.